close

 Please note that water hyacinth can also be applied directly, without composting.
 The fresh or dried water hyacinth can be applied directly to the soil.
 This method is the simplest and most effective, but it can also be messy and time-consuming.
 Moreover, it may be difficult to keep track of the potash input, and phosporous and nitrogen balancing may be difficult.

-Where in the World Has Water Hyacinth Been Used as Potash Manure?
+Where in the World Has Water Hyacinth Been Used as Potash Manure and Fertilizer?

 Using water hyacinth as an organic manure is practiced in Bangladesh, China, India, Thailand and Phillipines, among other parts of the world.
 But there is still a lot of scope left to be done, as adapting to water hyacinth as a manure is still in the nascent stage with the ground farmars.